mercuryseries/laravel-helpers/readme.md

 PS: Of course you can create a folder with many files helpers or just one global file helper and autoload it with Composer but I rather prefer to create a class and it's much more clear when testing.
 So everyone may not like it!

 * Create a ```Helpers``` directory in your ```app``` folder.
-* Add some classes with helpers methods (PS: with the current code all the methods needs to be static, but you can easily change it if you want)
+* Add some classes with your helper methods (PS: All helper methods need to be static)

 ```php
 <?php